ammar-knowledge/azure-devops-pr-commentator/marketplace-overview.md

 * (Input) `fileGlob`
   * Support multiple globs
   * Support "negative" globs: add comment if no file matching the glob is included in the PR
-* (Input) Commit message expression: add a comment based on the commit messages
 * (Input) Branch name: add a comment based on the source or target branch name
 * (Input) Auto-resolve: automatically resolve or reopen a comment based on new updates to the PR